General Terms and Conditions of Business (GTC) of Meerstetter Engineering GmbH

 Supplier shall endeavor to take the required due care and attention.
 In addition, all his products and services must fulfil all the expressly warranted characteristics.

-In cases of substantial defects, the customer shall grant Supplier an appropriate time extension for their elimination (correction or spare parts delivery).
+In cases of substantial defects, the Buyer shall grant Supplier an appropriate time extension for their elimination (correction or spare parts delivery).
 To this end, Supplier must be entitled to free access to the supplied goods at supplier’s site.

 The warranty period and statutory period of limitations are twelve months.
 These will not be discontinued in the event of a defect being recognized or eliminated.

-Where the blame for the defect lies with Supplier and there is proof thereof, despite the elimination of defects, price reduction, or nullification of the contract, the customer is entitled to compensation for real damage, in any case is limited to twenty percent of the value of the defective delivery.
+Where the blame for the defect lies with Supplier and there is proof thereof, despite the elimination of defects, price reduction, or nullification of the contract, the Buyer is entitled to compensation for real damage, in any case is limited to twenty percent of the value of the defective delivery.
 Entirely excluded is compensation regarding incoming profit and further damage to assets.
 If goods without defects are returned for repair under the warranty, then both the expenses incurred by Supplier thereby and the shipping costs therefore are to be borne by Buyer.

 The liability for negligence of a slight to moderate degree as well as for any liability for suppliers of Supplier is excluded.